-- If the AI Committee wants to keep the original academic sanction and add disciplinary sanction(s), the academic sanction is implemented by the SON and the case is sent to the OSC for disciplinary sanctions only.
+- If the AI Committee wants to keep the original academic sanction and add disciplinary sanction(s), the academic sanction is implemented by the College of Nursing and the case is sent to the OSC for disciplinary sanctions only.

 If a disciplinary sanction(s) is requested by the faculty member in addition to an academic sanction(s):

 - The AI Committee will conduct a paper review to establish whether the faculty member’s intended or recommended disciplinary sanction is within the appropriate sanction range.

 - If the AI Committee finds that a disciplinary sanction is not warranted, the academic sanctions are imposed by the College of Nursing and the disciplinary sanction process is concluded.
 The parties are informed.